Their Last Season

 He replied,

-"Ok, are you challenging me?"
+"Okay, are you challenging me?"

-But hours passed and she didn't reply.
+But hours passed, and she didn't reply.

 Now it was night.
-He tried calling her.

 He sighed with relief.

 He heard the doorbell ring.
-He looked at the clock — it was 4 am.

-When he opened the door he saw his brother.
+When he opened the door, he saw his brother.

-Danish got worried.
+Danish grew worried.

 His heart was throbbing.